chx2/ClientView/README.md

 1. Extract the contents of the app folder to your choice of web server directory.

-2. Modify the config.ini in the includes folder to include MySQL login credentials, you can choose whether to use an existing database or notes.
+2. Modify the config.ini in the includes folder to include MySQL login credentials, you can choose whether to use an existing database or not.

 3. Visit the web directory in a web browser to trigger the installation.